-Dr Celine Caquineau is a lecturer at the Edinburgh Medical School: Biomedical Sciences and a Fellow of the Higher Education Academy.
-She is currently the course organiser of Biomedical Sciences 2, a large undergraduate course for 2nd year students.
+Dr Celine Caquineau is a lecturer at the Edinburgh Medical School: Biomedical Sciences and a Senior Fellow of the Higher Education Academy.
+She is currently doing a secondment at the Institute for Academic Development on “Fostering student staff academic community in Biomedical Sciences”.
 Celine is interested in innovative teaching and was the academic leader of the Massive Online Open Course ‘Critical thinking in global challenges’, one of the first MOOCs offered by the University of Edinburgh.
 She also runs the Biomedical Teaching Organisation (BMTO) teaching network which aims to encourage interactions and sharing of practices between all staff involved in teaching as well as to stimulate interest in research in Higher Education.
 For upcoming sessions, please visit the BMTO teaching network website.

 Hanne is one of the School Senior Leaders (SSLs) for Informatics.
 She is currently in the final year of her degree.